Brenninho123/FNF-Reanimated-Public-Mobile/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Mobile Credits:
-* Lily - Head Porter
+* Brenninho - Head Porter
-* Karim - Assistant Porter/Helper #1
-* Hoovy - Helper #2

 ### Mobile Special Thanks
 * Mihai Alexandru - Author of mobile controls and also his new storage stuff and FlxRuntimeShader is used here
-* FutureDorito - iOS Helper/Implementer

 ## Psych Credits:
 * Shadow Mario - Programmer